Countdown begins for the launch of Boeing’s Starliner to the ISS

 This is the second uncrewed flight test of Boeing’s CST-100 Starliner spacecraft for the commercial crew program.

-About 24 hours after launch, the ISS Harmony module will receive the spacecraft, which will dock autonomously and arrive with 800 pounds (more than 360 kilos) of cargo, of which 500 (almost 230 kilos) correspond to material from NASA and supplies for the crew.
+About 24 hours following launch, the ISS Harmony module will receive the spacecraft, which will dock autonomously and arrive with 800 pounds (more than 360 kilos) of cargo, of which 500 (almost 230 kilos) correspond to material from NASA and supplies for the crew.

-The capsule will stay for about five days in the orbiting laboratory before embarking on a return trip that will end in the New Mexico desert, where it will land with 600 pounds (270 kg) of cargo, including three reusable oxygen refill system tanks. and nitrogen that provide breathable air for station crew members.
+The capsule will stay for regarding five days in the orbiting laboratory before embarking on a return trip that will end in the New Mexico desert, where it will land with 600 pounds (270 kg) of cargo, including three reusable oxygen refill system tanks. and nitrogen that provide breathable air for station crew members.

 Like SpaceX, the firm of billionaire Elon Musk, Boeing has a contract of more than 4.2 billion dollars with NASA to take care of transporting astronauts and equipment to and from the space station taking off from US soil.
 EFE